 Quetico Provincial Park is a massive wilderness park in Northwestern Ontario, located a few hour’s drive west of Thunder Bay.
-The park is immediately adjacent to the Boundary Waters Canoe Area Wilderness in Minnesota.
+The park is immediately adjacent to Boundary Waters National Park in Minnesota.
 With thousands of lakes, rivers, centuries old portages, waterfalls and campsites you could literally spend a lifetime exploring Quetico Provincial Park.

 Quetico Provincial Park is an ideal destination for people who like to get truly off the beaten path and experience real wilderness.
 Note that in summer you can also rent cabins and drive to campsites from the highway.

 How our week long Quetico Provincial Park canoe trip unfolded